 Ko Tao, Thailand

-PADI Open Water courses run about 9,000-10,000 baht (approximately $250-280 USD) and take 3-4 days.
-The quality of instruction varies.
+PADI Open Water courses run about 9,000 to 10,000 baht (approximately USD 250 to 280) and take three to four days.
+Quality varies significantly across the 100-plus operators.
 Ban’s Diving Resort has a long-established reputation.
 Crystal Dive is another consistently recommended option.
-Avoid any school offering significantly below-market prices; the instruction quality tends to follow.
+Avoid any school offering significantly below-market prices; the instruction quality reflects the economics.

-Sairee Beach on the west side is the main strip: 2.5 kilometres of sand, consistent sunset views, the highest concentration of restaurants, bars, and dive shops.
-It is good for all of these things and can feel crowded during peak season (December-February, July-August).
+Sairee Beach on the west side is the main strip: 2.5 kilometres of sand, consistent sunset views, the highest concentration of restaurants and bars.
+Good and can feel crowded in peak season (December through February, July through August).

 Getting There